slaffer-au/vx_vagrant_ansible_demo/README.md

 #### Instructions
-  1) Change to the directory where this repository has been cloned
+  1) Change to the directory where this repository has been cloned.

-  2) Edit the properties.yml file with the amount of spines, leaves and first IP address
+  2) Edit the properties.yml file with the amount of spines, leaves and first IP address.

   3) Enter the command "vagrant up".